JCherryA050/phase_3_project/README.md

 The Following Key Features were found to have a large impact on the prediction of Water point condition:

 - **Water Quality** The graph below shows the water quality as it relates to the water point condition.
-There seems to be a relationship btw the function of the water point and the water wuality as the ```soft``` quality has a much larger ratio of functional and non functional water points than ```salty```.
+There seems to be a relationship between the function of the water point and the water quality as the ```soft``` quality has a much larger ratio of functional and non functional water points than ```salty```.

 ![](images/water_quality.png)

-- **Water Quantity** There does seem to be some correlation btw the quantity of the water and the fonction of the water point.
+- **Water Quantity** There does seem to be some correlation between the quantity of the water and the function of the water point.
 This is shown by the larger ratio of functioning water points to non functioning water points when the point is providing ```enough``` water.

 ![](images/water_quantity.png)

-- **Water Pump Type** There does seem to be some correlation btw the water point type and the function as the ratio of functional to non functional for ```standpipe``` is much larger than the ratio for ```hand pump```.
+- **Water Pump Type** There does seem to be some correlation between the water point type and the function as the ratio of functional to non functional for ```standpipe``` is much larger than the ratio for ```hand pump```.
 As the standpipe configuration might be less complex, there could be less failure modes for the ```standpipe``` configuration.

 ![](images/wp_type.png)

-- **Location of the Pump** The map above does show a few regions such as the area around the capitol and the lower east region that have a higher percentage of non functional pumps.
+- **Location of the Pump** The map above does show a few regions such as the area around the capitol and the lower east region that have a higher percentage of non-functional pumps.
 These locations probably receive a large volume of people and are prone to wear and tear.

 ## Modeling

-All models incorporate One Hot Encoding teh categorical data dropping the first column, Standard Scaling for all of the continuous variables, and SMOTE with the ```sampling_strategy``` set to 'minority' to properly oversample the minority class of ```functional needs repair```.
+All models incorporate One Hot Encoding of the categorical data, dropping the first column, Standard Scaling for all of the continuous variables, and SMOTE with the ```sampling_strategy``` set to 'minority' to properly oversample the minority class of ```functional needs repair```.
-Among the models tested (see the [final notebook]() for examples) the RandomForest model performed the best interms of accuracy, however did not perform as well in terms of the macro precision (KNN did better).
+Among the models tested (see the [final notebook]() for examples) the Random Forest model performed the best in terms of accuracy, however did not perform as well in terms of the macro precision (KNN did better).
 We went with the Random Forest as our baseline model as it is simpler to emplement and easier to optimize.
 Future work might include an ensemble including Random Forest and KNN.

 The accuracy and precision scores for the baseline, and optimal model can be found in the table below.
 The optimized model performed slightly better and enjoyed a 1% increase in macro precision and accuracy relative to the base model.